MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting.md

     {
       object "sun"
       {
-          float "illuminance" : optkeyframe, // How bright the sun is; measured in lux (lx) color "color" : optkeyframe // The RGB color that the sun contributes to direct surface lighting; supports RGB array or HEX string
+          float "illuminance" : optkeyframe, // How bright the sun is, measured in lux (lx) color "color" : optkeyframe // The RGB color that the sun contributes to direct surface lighting; supports RGB array or HEX string
       },
       object "moon"